kodi73/SolAssessment/README.md

 ```

 Hit Control + S to compile.
 Then deploy the contract by clicking "Deploy & run transactions" on the left hand side bar.
 Click on the "Deploy" button.
 The contract is now deployed.
-Use the mint and burn functions to add address and value and look for the changes to get reflected in the totalSupply variable.
+Use the mint function to mint some tokens and the burn function to burn the cyptocurrency.

 ## Authors